Mischback/django-calingen/docs/source/user-doc.rst

 .. note::
-  If you're hosting |calingen| yourself, you may find additional information regarding installation and setup of layouts in the :ref:`corresponding part <calingen-admin-doc-layouts-label>` of the admin documentation.
+  If you're hosting |calingen| yourself, you may find additional information regarding installation and setup of layouts in this document:
+  :ref:`calingen-cookbook-ingredients-layouts-label`.

 [Optional] Layout-specific Configuration
 ----------------------------------------